 GeneCards Summary for PDE6A Gene

 PDE6A (Phosphodiesterase 6A) is a Protein Coding gene.
-Diseases associated with PDE6A include retinitis pigmentosa 43 and pde6a-related retinitis pigmentosa.
-Among its related pathways are Phototransduction and Pyrimidine metabolism (KEGG).
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
+Diseases associated with PDE6A include Retinitis Pigmentosa 43 and Retinitis Pigmentosa.
+Among its related pathways are Signaling by GPCR and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6B.

 This protein participates in processes of transmission and amplification of the visual signal.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.